shanaor/backhand_library_project/readme.md

 <br> This is the link to the Frontend ---->>> [Project frontend](https://github.com/shanaor/frontend_library_project?tab=readme-ov-file)

+<br> ***Important!!!!*** I used HTML Input restrictions which made some codes in the backend unnecessary , but I left them in because at thier base they are correct as part of correct server actions for a library.

 ## <br><u>It has the following features:</u>

 1. add customer